jackseagrist/Wildfire_Hackathon/index.md

 #### Model
 Here are some links for some stuff I found for the model.
 Able to generate perimeters with Flammap 6 software.
 But someone made a set of python scripts for generating perimeter to webmap, could maybe use that.
 Also could maybe use outputs from flammap to train AI model.
 This pdf lists out a lot of the other perimeter prediction softwares as well (Farsite, Nexus, Wi-fire, ArcFuels) http://unigis.sbg.ac.at/files_en/Mastertheses/Full/104195.pdf

+Flammap Process
+1) download lcp data from Landfire 2) get fuel moisture conditions from https://www.wfas.net/index.php/national-fuel-moisture-database-moisture-drought-103 3) find wind data from that day to use with wind ninja 4) foliar moisture?
+5) try to find wtr and wnd files

 Map
-Interactive map help https://stackoverflow.com/questions/36581775/mapbox-js-marker-creation-on-click

-And think that maybe we can use leaflet.js if need more interactive? https://paulcrickard.wordpress.com/2012/06/29/leaflet-js-interactivity-ii-allow-users-to-add-points/ --> looks good
+Interactive map help https://stackoverflow.com/questions/36581775/mapbox-js-marker-creation-on-click And think that maybe we can use leaflet.js if need more interactive? https://paulcrickard.wordpress.com/2012/06/29/leaflet-js-interactivity-ii-allow-users-to-add-points/ --> looks good